RashidhaBegum/Data-Analytics-Process/README.md

-# Data Analytics Process
+# Data Analytics Process: Application in Real Life Scenario Case Study
-This repository contains a report on the Data Analytics Process
 Description:
 We use Data Analytics in everyday life without even knowing it.
 For eg : Going to a market to buy something .